Lullabot/drainpipe/README.md

 5. **Final Decision**:
    - For patch releases with all tests passing, proceed to merge the update.
    - For minor point releases, after thorough review and consideration, decide whether to merge the update or request manual testing before merging.

+### Releases

+#### drainpipe and drainpipe-dev release process

+When making a release, increase the version based on https://semver.org/

+> MAJOR version when you make incompatible API changes
+> MINOR version when you add functionality in a backward compatible manner
+> PATCH version when you make backward compatible bug fixes

+Specifically for drainpipe, when a new "check" is added, that might break builds in projects, that would usually be a MINOR release, with a release note about the change.

+Before making a new release, post in the lullabot internal #devops slack channel to coordinate with other maintainers.

+1. Generate a GitHub release for drainpipe
+  1. Supply the correct tag based on the changes and semantic versioning standards.
+  2. Use the suggested release notes.
+  3. Set this release as latest and publish.
+2. The release when published will automatically kick off a release of [drainpipe-dev](https://github.com/Lullabot/drainpipe) using the [DrainpipeDev GitHub workflow](https://github.com/Lullabot/drainpipe/actions/workflows/DrainpipeDev.ym).
+However this needs some manual followups:
+  1. This action ends up creating a branch in drainpipe-dev with the same name as the tag you just entered in the release.
+  2. Delete the branch that was created in drainpipe-dev.
+  3. Create a release with the same tag name in drainpipe-dev and in the release notes, just link to the drainpipe release that was made in step 1.

+#### NPM package release process

+To generate new NPM package releases:

+1. Have the latest main branch checked out locally
+2. Run `yarn learna publish`